 These festivals occur annually in numerous villages across Romania, showcasing how people celebrate their bountiful harvests.
 Since these are very local and typically announced 4-6 weeks in advance, the best way to find out about them is to ask a guide or locals.

-At these events, you can immerse yourself in traditional Romanian music, partake in traditional dances, savor authentic dishes, and even purchase seasonal fruits, vegetables, or animals.
+At these events, you can immerse yourself in traditional Romanian music, partake in traditional dances, savor authentic dishes, purchase seasonal fruits, vegetables, or animals, and see examples of traditional crafts.
 Since they're very locals, knowing a few Romanian phrases will come in handy.

 Obviously, you'll find the best Romanian souvenirs here made by local artisans and producers, so it will be a great way to support locals.